Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: The general framework

 Now, we assume that the preexisting matter component follows the SM of particle physics and all SM particles other than Higgs, minimally couple to gravity.
 Higgs non-minimal coupling to gravity has been extensively discussed in the context of Higgs-inflation \cite{Bezrukov:2007ep, Giudice:2010ka,Rubio:2018ogq}.
 We only write the Higgs part of the matter sector with its non-minimal coupling to gravity as,

-where $\Phi$ is the Higgs doublet, $v ~(= 246~ {\rm GeV})$ is the Higgs VEV at zero temperature and $\lambda$ is the Higgs quartic self-coupling with its SM value, $\lambda \approx 0.13$.
+where $\Phi$ is the Higgs doublet, $v ~(= 246~ {\rm GeV})$ is the Higgs VEV at zero temperature and $\lambda$ ($\approx 0.13$ within SM) is the Higgs quartic self-coupling.
 We shall demonstrate that the current theory with Eq.~\eqref{eq:Sg} and Eq.~\eqref{eq:matter} will generate an interaction between the scalaron and the Higgs at the renormalizable level.
-In the context of inflation, such theories with both $R^2$-gravity and Higgs non-minimal coupling terms have been considered in the literature \cite{Ema:2017rqn, Gorbunov:2018llf, He:2018mgb, He:2018gyf,Gundhi:2018wyz, Cheong:2021vdb}.
+In the context of inflation, such theories with both $R^2$-gravity and Higgs non-minimal coupling terms have been considered in the literature \cite{Ema:2017rqn, Gorbunov:2018llf, He:2018mgb, He:2018gyf,Gundhi:2018wyz, Cheong:2021vdb,Canko:2019mud, Wang:2017fuy, Salvio:2015kka, Salvio:2016vxi}.

-To note, the non-minimal coupling, $\xi$ is a dimensionless quantity, which couples Higgs to gravity at the renormalizable level.
-This coupling can be constrained (detailed in Sec.\ref{sec:sec4}) from the measurement of Higgs global signal strength at LHC, given by $|\xi| < 1.38 \times 10^{15}$ at $95\%$ confidence level (C.L.).
+To note, the non-minimal coupling, $\xi$ is a dimensionless quantity, which couples Higgs to gravity at the renormalizable level, thereby potentially can modify the Higgs mass and its decay widths.
+This coupling solely can not be constrained from the Higgs measurements at LHC within the scalaron-Higgs mixed model, rather we obtain an upper bound on $|\xi m |$ to be $1.5\times 10^{17}$ GeV at $95\%$ confidence level (C.L.).
+For the detailed derivation of this result see Sec.\ref{sec:sec4lhc}.
 The sign of $\xi$ can not be determined uniquely from the signal strength, since only the magnitude of $\xi$ appears in the amplitudes of physical processes, measured at the LHC.
 However, to ensure the vacuum stability of Higgs potential during high scale inflationary epoch, $\xi$ turns out to be a positive quantity, particularly $\xi \gtrsim 0.06$ \cite{Herranen:2014cua}.
 Also for post-inflationary epoch $\xi$ is reported to be positive \cite{Figueroa:2017slm}.
-Although we are not concerned with inflationary dynamics in the present context, we work with positive values of $\xi$, i.e. $0\leq \xi \leq 1.38\times 10^{15}$.
+Although we are not concerned with inflationary dynamics in the present context, we work with positive values of $\xi$, i.e., $0\leq \xi m \leq 1.5\times 10^{17}$ GeV.

-To express the total action, (i.e. $S=S_g+S_M$) in the Einstein frame, we first introduce an auxiliary field, $\sigma$ and write an equivalent action (well known technique in $f(R)$ gravity theories, see for example Refs.\cite{Faraoni:2004pi, DeFelice:2010aj}) as follows :
+To express the total action, (i.e., $S=S_g+S_M$) in the Einstein frame, we first introduce an auxiliary field, $\sigma$ and write an equivalent action (well known technique in $f(R)$ gravity theories, see for example Refs.\cite{Faraoni:2004pi, DeFelice:2010aj}) as follows :

 The putative scalar degree of freedom ($\phi$) becomes disentangled from the gravity sector, restoring usual Einstein-Hilbert term via the following conformal transformation \cite{Ema:2023dxm} :

 With this transformation the total action in the Einstein frame becomes,